Gytheio: History

 In Roman times Gythium remained a major port and it prospered as a member of the Union.
 As purple dye was popular in Rome, Gythium exported that as well as porphyry and rose antique marble.
 Evidence of the ancient Gythium prosperity can be found by the fact that the Romans built an ancient theatre which is well preserved today and is still used occasionally.
-The ancient theatre, as well as the city's Acropolis (west to the location of the theatre) discovered by the archeologist Dimitris Skias in 1891.
-Some time in the 4th century AD, Gythium was destroyed.
-What happened to Gythium is not recorded but it is thought to have been either sacked by Alaric and Visigoths, pillaged by the Slavs or destroyed by the massive earthquake that struck the area in 375 AD.
+The ancient theatre and the city's acropolis (west of the theatre) were discovered by the archeologist Dimitris Skias in 1891.
+Some time in the 4th century AD, the city was destroyed.
+What happened to Gythium is not recorded but it is thought to have been either sacked by Alaric and the Visigoths, pillaged by the Slavs or destroyed by the massive earthquake that struck the area in 375 AD.

-After the earthquake Gythium was abandoned.
+After the earthquake, Gythium was abandoned.
 It remained a small village throughout the Byzantine and Ottoman times.
 Its importance grew when Tzannetos Grigorakis built his tower at Cranae and more people came and settled at Gytheio.
-But during the Greek War of Independence, refugees flooded into Mani and made Gytheio a major town.
+During the Greek War of Independence, refugees flooded into Mani and made Gytheio a major town.

 The modern Gytheio opened a port in the 1960s.
 Ferries sail from Gytheio to Kythira almost daily and also to Crete twice a week.
 It is the See of the Diocese of Gytheion and Oitylo, headed by a Metropolitan bishop of the Orthodox Church of Greece.
 Gytheio is the largest and most important town in Mani.
 Most of the ruins of ancient Gythium are now submerged in the Laconian Gulf.

 Some walls' remains can be seen today on the sandy beach of Valtaki and in the shallow waters, where the well known Dimitrios shipwreck lies stranded.
 It is also the capital of the municipality of Gytheio.